Yukki16/Yukki16/README.md

 Age: 20 </p>
 Study : University Saxion of Applied Science, Enschede, Netherlands on specialization Creative Media and Game Technologies (CMGT).
 Expected to graduate: 2025  </p>

-Main interests: Unity/C# with 2 years of experience. </p>
+Main interests: Unity/C# with 3 years of experience. </p>
 My dream would be a generalist programmer for an indie company 😄.

-Most recent work/work in progress: https://github.com/Yukki16/Navigation_System
-I try to recreate the navigation system of Honkai Impact 3rd and making it as a tool available on the Unity Asset Store.
+(Due to recent Unity changes I have in plan in moving to Godot for C# and will sharpen my skills in C++ for UE5) Most recent work/work in progress: https://github.com/Yukki16/Navigation_System I try to recreate the navigation system of Honkai Impact 3rd and making it as a tool available on the Unity Asset Store.
 It mainly focuses on researching path finding algorithms.